mlnorman/InvoicePdf/README.md

 # How to run
 **It is recommened to have .Net 7 as well as the latest dotnet EF Core tool installed**

+**Project was written with the assumption SQL Server would be used.
+I did not test again any other databases.**

 1. Update the DefaultConnection connection string, setting the "Server" value.
 Leave the database names the same for seed data to work without modifications.
 * `./InvoicePdf/InvoiceClient/appsettings.Development.json`
 * `./InvoicePdf/InvoiceDocumentApi/appsettings.Development.json`